10 Best All Inclusive Resorts in … South America

 On our list of best all inclusive resorts in South America is Explora Patagonia

-Named among Forbes’ “10 Coolest All-Inclusive Vacations,” Check PricesExplora Patagonia is a dreamlike hotel on the banks of Lake Pehoé in Chile’s Torres del Paine National Park.
+Named among Forbes’ “10 Coolest All-Inclusive Vacations,” and widely regarded as one of the best hotels in the world, Check PricesExplora Patagonia is a dreamlike hotel on the banks of Lake Pehoé in Chile’s Torres del Paine National Park.
 With the craggy peaks of snow-flecked mountains rising up beyond the mirror-like lake, you’ll find yourself in the midst of a pristine landscape ripe for exploration.
 And exploration lies at the very heart of this all-inclusive experience in Chile.
-Explora Patagonia offers more than 50 different guided hikes and horseback rides, all tailored to different ages and abilities.
+Explora Patagonia offers more than 50 different guided hikes and horseback rides, all tailored to different ages and abilities, and included in the price.
 The bar and restaurant will keep you fueled with invigorating meals and Chilean wines, while the spa will help wash away any aches and pains from the day’s trekking.
+It’s sophisticated, rugged, and worth every penny.

 The Singular, Patagonia, Chile